 Next, you’ll likely need to pass an exam to demonstrate your landscaping knowledge.
 Topics can vary from stormwater infrastructure, pre-construction site planning, and employee safety.
 Give yourself enough time to study and prepare for your certification exam.
 Even if you’re confident about the topics, you should take practice exams if you haven’t taken a written and timed test in a while.
 Your state’s licensing department will have detailed test information, helpful study resources, and information on exam and licensing fees.
 For example, Louisiana provides a clear explanation of the exam content and test format on their site.
 They also provide study materials and answer frequently asked questions.

 Many states may require surety bonds to get your landscaping license.
-Surety bonds are a three-party agreement between you, the surety issuing the bond, and the state or local licensing department requiring the bond.
+What is a surety bond?
+It's a three-party agreement between you, the surety issuing the bond, and the state or local licensing department requiring the bond.

 The licensing department will require a specific amount of money for your bond.
 However, you won’t need to pay the full amount to get bonded.
 Instead, the surety will charge a percentage of the full bond based on factors like your financial and business history.
 By issuing you the bond, the surety guarantees to the licensing department that you will fulfill your obligations.
 If you don’t follow these requirements, then your client can file a claim on your bond.

 If the claim is valid, then the surety will pay the full bond amount.
 Then, you will owe the full amount to the surety.
 Some red flags that can trigger a claim include damage to a property or failing to pay subcontractors on time.
 You can avoid most claims if you act ethically and honestly with customers and your employees.